Islandora-Labs/islandora_simple_map/README.md

 ## To do

-* Add admin options for map width and height, and other options.
 * Add support for non-Google maps.
-* Add support for using alternative metadata elements for place lookups.
+* Add support for using alternative (non-MODS) datastreams for cartographic data.

 ## Development and feedback